slsa-framework/slsa/docs/get-started.md

                         <div class="w-full md:w-2/3">
                 <div class="bg-white h-full rounded-lg p-10">
                     <p>
-There is currently no standard for where to store your provenance.
+Containers have a standard place to put the provenance in the OCI container registry.
 With time, the SLSA community hopes to create standard ecosystem-based repositories for provenance.
 For now, the convention is to keep the provenance attestation with your artifact.
+Though the sigstore bundle that's used currently is semi-standard, the format of the provenance is currently tool-specific.
                     </p>
                 </div>
             </div>